 How Much Time do You Need for Your First Visit to San Diego

 Spending one day in San Diego greatly diminishes your chances of finding its impeccable hidden gems.
-However, giving that you are willing to explore ceaselessly, you can still see some of the most popular places in San Diego even during such a short first visit.
+However, giving that you are willing to explore ceaselessly, you can still see some of the most popular places in San Diego even during such a short trip.

-Time-consuming attractions such as SeaWorld San Diego and the San Diego Zoo might need to wait for the next trip.
+Time-consuming attractions such as SeaWorld San Diego and the San Diego Zoo may need to wait for the next adventure.
 San Diego Harbor Cruises normally offer a great deal of history and astounding city views in exchange for one or two hours of your time.
-Thus, you should probably add them to your first-time San Diego itinerary.
-Yet again, it depends on your preferences and interests.

 Where to Stay in San Diego During Your First Visit

 For the short trips, staying in the center of the city is preferable.
 Such a convenient location enables easy access to the major attractions.
 Furthermore, you can walk around without any need of using a car or public transport.
-Downtown San Diego offers plenty of conformable accommodations for your first visit.
+Downtown San Diego offers plenty of conformable accommodations.
 On the downside, the area is expensive.
 Hotels and lodges here come at a rather hefty price.

 San Diego’s neighborhoods also compete for your attention and money.
 The places located farther away from the city center are typically cheaper.
-The upscale Village of La Jolla, however, might be the only exception here.
-Yet the area is too beautiful and vibrant to skip it during your first visit to San Diego.
+The upscale Village of La Jolla, however, is one of the exceptions here.
+Yet the area is too beautiful and vibrant to skip.

 For the optimal one day in La Jolla experience, spending a night or two nights in the Village is recommended.
 The area is known for some of the best hotels in San Diego.
 Moreover, you can still find accommodations that suit all budgets and interests.
 For example, La Jolla Shores Hotel works perfectly for romantic getaways as well as family vacations in La Jolla.
 Chic design of Hotel La Jolla allures business-oriented visitors of the Village.